 13. The Government, seeking workers from the Commonwealth, introduced the British Nationality Act of 1948, which granted subjects of the British Empire the right to live and work in the UK.
 From 1962, tighter restrictions were put in place, but migrants from the Commonwealth continued to come in quite large numbers.

-15. In the late 1990s the pace and scale of migration increased to a level without historical precedent.
+16. In the late 1990s the pace and scale of migration increased to a level without historical precedent.
 Indeed, between 2001 and 2011 the foreign born population increased dramatically from 4.6 million to 7.5 million.
-Part of the reason for this huge upturn in migration is that under the Labour Government of 1997-2010 immigration controls were relaxed.
+Part of the reason for this huge upturn in migration is that, under the Labour Government of 1997-2010, immigration controls were relaxed.
 Over that period, net foreign migration was 3.6 million.
 This was the result of deliberate policy changes rather than changing patterns of migration or globalisation.
 Policies such as expanding work migration and opening up the country to East European migration following the expansion of the European Union in 2004 caused immigration to reach record levels.
 The massive increase in the level of migration after 1997 is totally unprecedented in the country’s history, dwarfing the scale of anything that went before.
+To read more about the Labour Government of 1997-2010 and its impact on immigration click here.

 To explore this topic in more depth please see our full History of Immigration paper here.